Paul Krogmeier

 I’m a postdoctoral fellow at Harvard advised by Nada Amin and Walter Fontana.
 My primary area of research touches programming languages, logic, and program synthesis.
 I received a PhD from the University of Illinois advised by Madhusudan Parthasarathy.

-I’ll be joining the University of Colorado Boulder as an assistant professor in computer science starting Fall 2026 and will be recruiting PhD students.
-If my research interests you please consider applying to the CS PhD program and mentioning my name in your application.
+I’ll be joining the University of Colorado Boulder as an assistant professor in computer science starting Fall 2026 and am recruiting PhD students.
+If my research interests you then consider applying to the CS PhD program and mentioning my name in your application.

 Ongoing Projects

-- Emergence of abstraction: developing a computational model in which symbolic language and abstraction are emergent outcomes of computation
+- Emergence of abstraction: exploring a computational model in which phenomena associated with "abstraction" and symbolic languages can emerge as outcomes of simple computations

 - DSL synthesis: theory and algorithms for automatically synthesizing DSLs that express relevant domain concepts succinctly and irrelevant ones less succinctly or not at all